Rybo713/UX330UA-macOS/README.md

 # What doesn't work
 - Fingerprint sensor - Touch ID (It will never work) (Disabled)

+# Bugs
+- Closing the lid to sleep doesn't work (For workaround: Go to  on the status bar and press sleep)
+- macOS doesn't recognize bluetooth after waking from sleep (Says Bluetooth: Not Available)
+- Display sometimes blinks for a split second (Not very noticable)
+- Auto brightness is very inconsistent (Goes up and down for no reason)

 # Pre-Installation
 1. Replace original wifi chipset with a DW1560 (Recommended) or use a USB wifi adapter (Not recommended)